 Vivisection—the literal meaning of vivisection is the cutting into or cutting up live organisms.
-Currently it refers to the all experimental procedures that result in the injury and or death of animals (Fox 2000, Fox 1998)
+Currently it refers to experimental procedures that result in the injury and or death of animals (Fox 2000, Fox 1998)

 The Three Rs—the Three R’s refers to reduction, refinement and replacement.
 They were proposed by Russell and Burch in 1959 in an effort to find alternatives to the ways in which animals were used in research.
 Reduction alternatives are research methods that use fewer animals to achieve the goals of the study.
 Refinement alternatives are methods that minimize animal distress or that enhance animal well-being.
 Replacement alternatives are methods that do not use live animals.
 The Three Rs are seen as “a middle ground where scientists and animal welfare advocates can meet to reconcile the interests of human health and animal well-being” (Zurlo & Goldberg, p 7).